VOD vs. Live Streaming: What’s the Difference?

 - Online courses

 VOD is great for creating archives or sharing collections of content.

 Maestro is a white-label video streaming platform that supports both live and on-demand video streaming.
 Our mission is to help businesses and creators make more money with video and create more interactive streams.

 Users can customize their video players and streaming sites to create on-brand user experiences.
 Panels and overlays can be added to improve interactivity and engagement.
-These tools make it possible to create premium streaming experiences for your core audience.
+These tools make it possible to create and monetize premium streaming experiences for your core audience.

 Sign up to Maestro to start streaming in no time at all.